Training academy

 After Graduation

 After graduation, officers are on probation while they train and patrol with Field Training Officers (FTO’s) in preparation for individual patrol duty.
-The Metro Nashville Police Department Field Training Program is a six (6) month program designed to provide continued training to newly graduated officers of the Metropolitan Nashville Police Training Academy.
+The Metro Nashville Police Department Field Training Program is a 16 week program for Basic Recruits and 4 weeks for Lateral Recruits.
+The FTO program is designed to provide continued training to newly graduated officers of the Metropolitan Nashville Police Training Academy.
 The training is to supplement that of the Training Academy and provide each Officer in Training the opportunity to apply the concepts taught in the Training Academy to real life scenarios.
 Under the observation of Field Training Officers each Officer in Training is expected to demonstrate their knowledge of law and policy, ability to interact with the community they serve, as well as their coworkers, and their problem-solving abilities and decision-making skills.

 Field Training Officers are expected to be role models, teachers, mentors, and leaders among their peers.
 Each Field Training Officer has requested the right to directly oversee the development of the Metro Nashville Police Department’s newest officers, which carries an outstanding responsibility to ensure they always maintain the highest standard of conduct.